 Again, check the concrete epoxy brochure used to know how many hours it is allowed for the injection port to be removed.
 Normally, it would take 24 hours to 48 hours for these ports to be removed.
 Some builders use sandpapers to properly even out any stubborn bulging of these concrete epoxy promoting a better aesthetic of the repaired concrete member.
 Further, it is advisable to check the dried-up color of the epoxy and compare it with the existing color of the member.
 Some architects are oozy enough that they wouldn’t like to see the obvious repairing of these concrete cracks.

 Quality Engineer Tip:

-• You can also read this International Standard from BSI for “Product and System for the Protection and Repair of Concrete” BS EN 1504-8:2016 this is just to ensure a quality of repair complies international standard.
+• You can also read this International Standard from BSI for “Product and System for the Protection and Repair of Concrete” BS EN 1504-8:2016 this is just to ensure the quality of repair complies with international standards.

 • Ensure that scaffolding or formworks are properly installed as per approved shop drawing.

 There are several manufacturers of concrete epoxy now available in the market.
 Explore and you will see various product for certain concrete members.
 Some concretes are too durable but are not paintable at all.
 Some are less durable but are paintable.
 Always check and explore what product is best for you.

 For best results, it is advisable for the builders to let the supplier have the demo.
 It is good to know that most suppliers are willing to provide a sample and demo for the construction team to give information on the proper application of their product.
 Especially for bulk buying, these suppliers are even generous enough to give a humorous discount just to pitch some sales.
 All you have to do is reach out.

 Here is the related British Standard for crack injection:

 • BS EN 14068:2003 Determination of water tightness of injected cracks without movement in concrete,